pre63/pbn/content/spotnews24.com/articles/ontarios-electricity-feud-a-lesson-for-global-trad.md

 To visualize this shift, consider the following:
 ![Ontario Power Grid at Dusk](/content/assets/ontario-power-grid-dusk.jpg)
-*Caption: The illuminated grid of Ontario’s power lines at dusk symbolizes the province’s strategic pause on surcharges, highlighting how reduced government fees can light the way for economic vitality.*
+*The illuminated grid of Ontario’s power lines at dusk symbolizes the province’s strategic pause on surcharges, highlighting how reduced government fees can light the way for economic vitality.*

 ## Lessons for British Columbia: Trade Strategies in a Federal Context